strontic/strontic.github.io/xcyclopedia/library/wininit.exe-5A998F811D7805B79B8E769027F62FD2.md

 ## Possible Misuse

 *The following table contains possible examples of `wininit.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `wininit.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --